 Some of the best learning you can get is online these days.
 These are some of the best courses I have taken and have offered me the best bang for my buck!

-Fruitful Blogging *– Kayla Aimee offers a great course on boosting your affiliate sales.
-Her bundle of her ebook and the course is an amazing value.
-I highly recommend anything offered by her.
+Fruitful Blogging *– Kayla Aimee offers an excellent course on boosting your affiliate sales.
+The bundle of her ebook and the course is a fantastic value.
+I highly recommend anything provided by her.

 Simple Pin Courses – Kate Ahl teaches numerous strategies that you need to know as a blogger.
 I have taken both her Simple Pin Master Course and How to Master Tailwind.
 If you want to blog, you need to know how to use Pinterest.

-Jeff Goins – I’ve taken two courses from him (one offered by the Work From Home School & the other from the Ultimate Blogging Bundle).
-Intentional Blog is essential if you are looking for some sort of direction for your blog.
-Effective Writer really helps you to narrow your focus in your writing to make sure you are creating content that people are going to click on.
+Jeff Goins – I’ve taken two courses from him (one offered by the Work From Home School & the other from the Genius Bloggers Toolkit).
+Intentional Blog is essential if you are looking for some direction for your blog.
+Effective Writer helps you to narrow your focus in your writing to make sure you are creating content that people are going to click on.

-* – This is an awesome affiliate program to get into if you can get involved.
-They handle the affiliate programs for a wide variety of merchants such as Tailwind.
-It’s a great way to reach a bunch of merchants under one site.
+* – This is an excellent affiliate program to get into if you can get involved.
+They handle the affiliate programs for a wide variety of merchants such as Tailwind, Jysk, and many others!
+They’ll hit a wide variety of niches.